golang-leipzig/golang-leipzig.github.io/content/posts/meetup-18-wrapup.md

 after all, so why not start with some lighter helpers like [sqlx](https://github.com/jmoiron/sqlx), or specific database libraries.

-## Upcoming Go 1-day workshop
+## Upcoming 1-day Go workshop

-There will be an upcoming, online, 1-day workshop on Go at [Spartakiade 2021](https://spartakiade.org/), a developer-centric community conference (not free, but with nice variety of topics plus a bag of conference swag).
+There will be an online, 1-day workshop on Go at [Spartakiade 2021](https://spartakiade.org/), a developer-centric community conference (not free, but with nice variety of topics plus a bag of conference swag).
 The [Go workshop](https://github.com/miku/goforprogrammers) will be a condensed